meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 #### meshFed Identity Lookup

-This principal is only required if the AAD is actually be used as source for users information when assigning users to customers or projects inside the meshPanel.
-If this should be used then the following permissions are required on this principal:
+This principal is only required if the AAD is actually be used as source of user information when assigning users to customers or projects inside the meshPanel.
+In order to use this functionality, the principal requires the following permissions:

 - `User.Read.All`